kubernetes/enhancements/keps/sig-instrumentation/draft-20190404-kubernetes-control-plane-metrics-stability.md

 For the remainder of this document, I will refer to the following terms by these definitions:

 * __metric definition__ - this refers to defining a metric.
 In Kubernetes, we use the standard Prometheus pattern of using an options struct to define name, type, description of a metric.
 * __metric instantiation__ - this refers to creating an instance of a metric.
-A metric definition is passed into a metric constructor which, in kubernetes, is a Prometheus metric constructor (example).
+A metric definition is passed into a metric constructor which, in Kubernetes, is a Prometheus metric constructor (example).
 * __metric enrollment__ - after being defined and created, individual metrics are officially enrolled to a metrics registry (currently a global one).
 * __metric registration process__ - I use this to refer to the entire lifecycle of a metric from definition, to instantiation, then enrollment.